Venezuela bonds sink after Maduro moves against retailers

 The weekend was marred by looting in at least one establishment in the city of Valencia, where dozens of people were caught on camera running out of a well-known electronics outlet with flat-screen TVs and boxes.

 The country's chief state prosecutor on Monday night said 50 prosecutors had been assigned to focus on usury crimes.

 "Some of the headlines over the weekend related to government intervention in certain retail outlets, and subsequent reports of looting, seemed like a taste of a much less manageable social and political backdrop," said J.P.
 Morgan in a research note circulated on Tuesday.

-For a variety of reasons, it said it moved Venezuela from "overweight" to "neutral" in its EMBIG emerging market global bond portfolio.
+It said it moved Venezuela from "overweight" to "neutral" in its EMBIG emerging market portfolio, for a variety of reasons.

 The OPEC nation's high-yielding bonds have for years been a lucrative bet for investors despite the strident anti-capitalist rhetoric of late socialist leader Hugo Chavez.

 (Additional reporting by Andrew Cawthorne, editing by W Simon and Andrew Hay)